-A consumer may withdraw from a major domestic building contract at any time before the expiration of five clear business days after they receive a copy of the signed contract.
+A consumer may withdraw from a major domestic building contract at any time before the expiration of five clear business days after they receive a copy of the signed contract (this is called a “cooling-off period”).
 Contracts are required to contain a written notice advising consumers of the cooling-off period.
 If a consumer wishes to “cool-off” they simply complete the notice and serve it on the builder in accordance with the contract provisions.

 A consumer cannot “cool-off” if they have previously entered into a similar contract for the same work or have received legal advice before entering into the contract.

 If a consumer withdraws from the contract the builder may retain, out of any money already paid, $100 plus any other out-of-pocket expenses.
 The builder must refund all other money.

 Two major issues in any building contract are variations to the contract price and extensions to the completion date.

 Variations to the contract price may arise at the request of either the consumer or the builder.
 Changing your mind about the works after the contract has been signed can be costly.

 Should a builder request to vary the plans or specifications, the builder must give the consumer written notice of the variation, state why the variation is necessary and state the time it will take to complete the works.
 The builder must also provide a cost of the variation and state the effect it will have on the contract price.

 Unless a building surveyor requires a variation, a builder cannot carry out any variation without the signed written consent of the consumer.